 The Scotch Whisky Experience is another tasting venue and I have heard their tasting and tours are very good.
 Take a look at their options here and also the Haggis & Whisky House.

-With a bit more time on our hands, to get back to the airport we hopped on the Airlink 100 bus which takes you directly from Waverley bridge to the airport.
+With a bit more time on our hands to get back to the airport, we hopped on the Airlink 100 bus which takes you directly from Waverley bridge to the airport.
 Another great way to travel to Edinburgh if you are coming from London is via train.
 The journey takes about 4 hours 41 minutes and my sister speaks highly of the journey as you wind you way through rolling hills, panoramic vistas, beautiful smaller towns and past dramatic coastlines and castle ruins.
-It is a great way to get a taste fo Scotland’s rugged beauty before arriving in Edinburgh.
+It is a great way to get a taste of Scotland’s rugged beauty before arriving in Edinburgh.

 Edinburgh is a remarkable city, both business centric and lifestyle driven.
-It is full of culture with lots of theatres and galleries and is a beautiful place combining history and modern seamlessly.
+It is full of culture with lots of theatres and galleries and is a beautiful place combining history and modernity seamlessly.

-If you are lucky enough to visit in August, you can frequent the infamous Fringe festival.
+If you are lucky enough to visit in August, you can frequent the highly acclaimed Fringe festival.
 This is the world’s largest arts festival which spans most of the month and features a variety of shows across Edinburgh venues with performances frequenting from around the world.
-It is an open access performing arts festival, so anyone can participate.

 I would love to return to Scotland one day and tour more of country that holds some of my family history.
 Phil’s dad is from Glasgow, which he has visited twice before in his childhood and is a quick 45 minute train journey away so this country definitely holds a special place for us both.
 I’d love to visit Loch Ness, the highlands and the Isle of sky one day.